Jacob Bigeleisen on the Chemistry Building

 by the architect-engineers hired to do this.
 Haworth said that if I felt

-this was important to me and the Chemistry Department it would be done.
+this was important to me and the Chemistry Division it would be done.
 He

 suggested that we start with bringing in as consultants faculty in the